• Skip to main content

 11. After a couple of hours, add the rest of the olive oil and stir.
 My mom’s tip for this is: you know you’ve added enough olive oil when the oil starts to pool at the top of the pot.

 12. Once the sauce is finished, turn off the heat and let it start to cool for an hour or more.
+To speed up cooling, carefully ladle some of the sauce into another large pot - this is optional.

-13. Get your containers ready and start ladeling the sauce from the pot to your containers.
+13. Get your containers ready and start ladling the sauce from the pot to your containers.
 Then let the containers sit out to cool as long as you can before putting the lids on and storing in your refrigerator overnight.

 14. The next day, put your containers in the freezer.